mfbsouza/avr-bare-metal/README.md

 ### 3. (Optional) Analyse it

-check the `memory.map` file to check if everything is in other as expected, you can also do the following command to check the final section headers:
+take a look at the `build/memory.map` and `build/firmware.lst` files to check if everything is in other as expected.

-    avr-objdump -h bin/firmware

-And diassembly the firmware with:

-    avr-objdumb -S bin/firmware

-### 4. Convert ELF to HEX (objcopy)

-After the make command the fimware will be in the ELF format, to convert it to intel hex just do:

-    make objcopy

-### 5. Flash it
+### 4. Flash it

 Plug yout AVR Microcontroller with a bootloader and just:

-    make flash PORT=/dev/ttyACM0

-change `/dev/ttyUSB0` for the right port in your PC
+    ./scripts/flash.sh -P <port> -m <mcu> -c <programmer> -b <path_to_hex>

+Ex:.
+    ./scripts/flash.sh -P /dev/ttyACM0 -m atmega328p -c arduino -b build/release/firmware.hex

 ## Contributing